Beyond Jack-O’-Lanterns: 21 Creative and Tasty Ways to Use Pumpkins

-Roasting them is simple — just dry out the seeds and bake them on a baking sheet with olive oil and salt — but play with toppings to find one that works for you: salt and pepper, chili powder or cinnamon are all good options.
+Roasting them is simple — just dry out the seeds and bake them on a baking sheet with olive oil and salt.
+Then, play with toppings to find the ones that work for you: salt and pepper, chili powder or cinnamon and clove are all good options.

 7. Make Vegetable Stock with the Guts